• Skip to primary navigation

 4. Type 8.8.8.8 as the New DNS Server address and tap on Save.

-Add Google DNS Servers on iPhone
+Add Google DNS Server Address to iPhone

 Similarly, add 8.8.4.4 as the second Google DNS Server on your iPhone.

-6. Make sure that you tap on Save option to save the changes made to the DNS Server Settings on your iPhone.
+6. Make sure that you tap on Save to save the changes made to the DNS Server Settings on your iPhone.

 After switching to Google DNS, you should be able to notice an improvement in the browsing speed of your iPhone.